Creating a Flint

 Missing directories after clone

-Run flint sync to create standard directories and install plugins.
+Run flint sync to create standard directories and install shards.

 Flint not showing in flint list